Academic Program 2022-2023 FAQs

 How does the schedule impact college admission?

-While the academic day will change and the course offerings are enhanced with the new schedule, the approach to college counseling remains the same: to guide students in their college search that is healthy and informed with up-to-date information directly from colleges.
+Though the academic day looks different, our approach to college counseling remains the same: to guide students through a healthy college search, armed with up-to-date information directly from colleges.

 Why Change the Academic Program?

 George School is always looking for the best ways to teach students and provide them with transformative experiences to prepare them for a continually changing world.
-As a result of ongoing, extensive professional development, the school undertook strategic planning that led to a wholesale curriculum review.
-The same research that drove the curriculum revision led to the new schedule that supports it.
+As a result of ongoing, extensive professional development, the school undertook strategic planning that informed this curriculum review.
+That same research also led to the new schedule.